AdamDHines/sptPALM-Analysis/README.md

 Not specified in the analysis guide pdf are a few extra settings, which will be detailed here:

 ### _Requirements_
 Please check pages 15 - 17 of the [analysis guide](https://github.com/AdamDHines/sptPALM-Analysis/blob/master/Documentation/sptPALM%20Analysis%20Guide.pdf) which details some critical information on data structure and file type.
-Currently, you need to have the raw data file in the same folder as the converted .tif file otherwise errors will been thrown.
+Currently, you need to have the raw data file in the same folder as the converted .tif file otherwise errors will occur.

 ### _Set the threshold values_
 Once you've determined the  threshold value for the spot detection (page 16 of [analysis guide](https://github.com/AdamDHines/sptPALM-Analysis/blob/master/Documentation/sptPALM%20Analysis%20Guide.pdf)), press `Set` in the `Set Threshold Values` pane.
-Type in the threshold values calculated, seperating them with _only_ a space.
+Type in the threshold values calculated earlier, seperating them with _only_ a space.
 Threshold values are entered and used in the order the files are organised in the analysis folder.

 ### _Apply drift correction?_
 Drift correction capability was added, details of which are available in [Hines, AD. et al. 2023 bioRxiv](https://www.biorxiv.org/content/10.1101/2023.02.27.530184v1).
 If you wish to use this feature, currently it only takes the x,y drift values generated from the model based drift correction by the Zeiss ZEN PALM plugin.